MissStrong/ICD2O/Notes/Unit 1/Note 20 - Mouse Pressing.md

 ![](../../Images/Mouse_Released.png)

-Next unit we'll see how to detect which mouse buttons were pressed (left, middle, or right).
+Next unit we'll see how to detect which mouse buttons were pressed (left, middle, or right click).